georgerobescu/apexe3-api/examples/python/README.md

 ```shell
 python examples/python/on_demand_screener.py
 ```
-This will output screened results for BTC/USDT consisting of price and volume metrics.
+This will output screened results for BTC/USDT consisting of price and volume metrics on an on-demand basis.

 ![preview](https://github.com/apexe3/apexe3-api/blob/main/examples/python/apexe3/assets/programmaticScreener.png?raw=true)

-This example screens the BTC/USDT pair:
+This example screens the BTC/USDT pair using the following function:

 ```python
 def screenPair(base,quote):